shadichy/Documentation/docs/installation/auto/bootable-installer.md

 - GRUB (recommended)
 - rEFInd

-If you want to dualboot with preinstalled GRUB on Linux, select `None` and later after installed, return to your linux distro and install [grub-android-prober](https://github.com/Ananda-Aropa/grub-android-prober).
+If you don't want to install any bootloader to configure it yourself, you can select `None`.

 !!!info

-    If you want to configure bootloader yourself, select `None` and check out [Manual Setup](/installation/manual) section to know how to configure BlissOS into your bootloader manually !
+    If you want to configure bootloader yourself, select `None` and check out **Manual Setup** section to know how to configure BlissOS into your bootloader manually !

 ### Enter Calamares